gurditsingh/hydeout/_posts/test.md

 ## How to recomputing the state with Checkpointing.

-Checkpoint is just an optimization that allows to quickly access metadata as Parquet file without need to scan individual transaction log files.
+Checkpoint is just an optimization technique that allows to quickly access metadata as Parquet file without need to scan individual transaction log files.

+checkpoint writes a checkpoint of the current state of the delta table (Snapshot).
+That produces a checkpoint metadata with the version.
+Checkpoint requests the LogStore to overwrite the _last_checkpoint file with the JSON-encoded checkpoint metadata.

 Checkpoints store all the non-redundant actions in the table’s log up to a certain log record ID, in Parquet format.
 Some sets of actions are redundant and can be removed.